International Detention Coalition

 - UNHCR Operational Protection in Camps and Settlements (2006)

-- Ophelia Field with the assistance of Alice Edwards, Alternatives to Detention of Asylum Seekers and Refugees (POLAS 2006)
+- Alternatives to Detention of Asylum Seekers and Refugees (POLAS 2006)

 - Procedural Standards for Refugee Standard Determination under UNHCR’s Mandate (2005)

-- UNHCR Guidelines on the Applicable Criteria and Standards relating to the Detention of Asylum-Seekers and Alternatives to Detention (2012)
+- UNHCR Revised Guidelines on Applicable Criteria and Standards Relating to the Detention of Asylum Seekers (1999)

 - Immigration Detention Submission to the Special Rapporteur on the Human Rights of Migrants (International Detention Coalition, Feb.
 2012)

 - Report to the United Nations Special Rapporteur on the Human Rights of Migrants: Detention of Migrants in the United States (Advocates for Human Rights & the National Network for Immigrant and Refugee Rights, Jan.
 2012)